It happens at almost every early-stage startup: a major bug escapes into prod (or into an investor demo).

 - Make your PMs and devs accountable for quality.
 They’re the ones who ultimately control what gets shipped and are in the best position to find a healthy balance between speed and quality.

 - Give your PMs and devs the right tooling.
 PMs and devs already have a lot on their plates; they don’t have time to learn and maintain a complex test automation framework.
-Rainforest makes it easy for the product builders on your team to quickly create and maintain automated tests, no code required.
+Rainforest makes it easy for the product builders on your team to quickly create and maintain automated tests, no coding or special training required.

 - Follow a straightforward, five-point QA strategy.
 A QA strategy for an early-stage startup isn’t complicated.
 You just have to follow these five principles.